metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 (While the curve is interesting, interpreting it is beyond the scope of this article.)

+This is but a simple example of what one can do with RasterFrames.
+In [the documentation][RF] we provide other examples, including supervised and unsupervised machine learning.

 ## Scalability

-As stated in the introduction
-This same job was run using multiple cluster sizes.
-Each custer node was an AWS `m4.large` configuration, which is composed of 4 virtual cores, 8 GB RAM, and 32 GB HDD.
+As stated in the introduction, a primary benefit of RasterFrames is its ability to scale with the application of additional compute hardware.
+This means that not only can we attempt analyses that extend beyond the bounds of a single computer, but that we can also trade time for cost.
+The example above was run 6 times using different sized Elastic Map Reduce (EMR) clusters on AWS.
+A modest node size (AWS "m4.large") was used, each composed of 4 virtual cores, 8 GB RAM, and 32 GB HDD.

 Nodes | Cores | Memory (GB) | Execution Time (min)
 ----- | ----- | ----------- | --------------------